Author: Willem Sleegers License: MIT

 More information

-If you have any questions or comments, feel free to create an issue here on GitHub or see the website for ways to contact me.
+If you have any questions or comments, please create an issue here on GitHub.